From Shortcuts to Triggers: Backdoor Defense with Denoised PoE: Methods

 \subsection{Pseudo Development Set Construction}

 Since the backdoor defense problem setting should not have access to clean data or any knowledge about the possible type of triggers, our method constructs a \emph{pseudo dev set} from the polluted training data using the trigger-only model for hyper-parameter selection.
-Since the trigger-only model tends to more easily fit the backdoor associations, it naturally produces much higher confidence on poisoned samples than on most of the clean samples.
-Therefore, we construct a pseudo dev set with a high-precision low-recall strategy by setting a high hard confidence threshold (e.g. $0.9$) to filter out some suspicious samples using the trigger-only model after it finishes the ensemble training with the main model.
-We denote this selected pseudo dev set as $\mathcal{D}_P$.
+Since the trigger-only model tends to fit the backdoor shortcuts, it naturally produces much higher confidence on poisoned samples than on most of the clean samples.
+Meanwhile, the robust main model has low confidence on poisoned samples and high on clean ones (as shown in \Cref{fig:logits_rdrop}).
+Therefore, we construct a pseudo poisoned dev set with a \emph{high-precision low-recall} strategy by setting a high hard confidence threshold (e.g. $1.0$) for the trigger-only model and a low threshold (e.g. $0.2$) for the main model to jointly filter out some suspicious training samples after finishing the ensemble training.
+Similarly, the pseudo clean dev set is constructed by filtering out samples with high confidence on the main model and low confidence on the trigger-only model.
+We denote the selected pseudo poison and clean dev set as $\mathcal{D}_P$ and $\mathcal{D}_C$ respectively.
 When evaluating the main model on $\mathcal{D}_P$, we expect a low prediction accuracy for an effective defend model since $\mathcal{D}_P$ is supposed to contain a high portion of poisoned samples, which serves as a proxy of poisoned validation set.
-In the meantime, the main model should also maintain a competitive performance on the poisoned training set since most of ($100\%-$ poison rate) the training data are trigger-free.
-Thus we have to balance the trade-off between model's performance on $\mathcal{D}_p$ and on the training set.
-Here we illustrate the validity of this strategy for pseudo dev set construction.
+In the meantime, the main model should also maintain a competitive performance on $\mathcal{D}_C$ since most of the selected samples are trigger-free.
+Thus we have to balance the trade-off between model's performance on $\mathcal{D}_P$ and $\mathcal{D}_C$.
+We illustrate the validity of this construction strategy in \Cref{sec:append_pseudo_valid}.

-\stitle{Justification} We denote the poison rate, true clean accuracy of the main model on clean test data, and clean accuracy on poisoned test data as $\alpha = |\mathcal{D}^*| / |\mathcal{D}|$, $acc$, and $acc^*$ respectively.
-Assume the poison rate of the selected pseudo dev set is $\alpha_p$, the real attack success rate for the main model is $asr$ (refer to the definition of metrics in \Cref{exp:imp}), and the accuracy on pseudo dev set is $asr_p$.

-Firstly, suppose the main model performs well on both the pseudo dev set and the poisoned training set, which is equivalent to low $asr_p$ and high $acc^*$, it indicates low $asr$ and high $acc$:

-Since the poison rate of a typical backdoor attacker is generally low (e.g. $5\% - 10\%$), $\alpha * asr$ can be ignored and we have $acc^* \propto acc$.
-Similarly, a well-trained trigger-only model results in high $\alpha_p$ so that $asr_p \propto asr$.
-So we have demonstrated that we can infer from the low $asr_p$ and high $acc^*$ that the main model is effective for defense.

-Secondly, suppose there exists a main model with high $acc$ and low $asr$, which means it is an effective defense model indeed.
-Similarly, we have: